 Rabbis argue Isaiah 7:14 is not a Messianic verse, nevertheless the oldest version of Isaiah 7:14 did say "virgin" rather than "young woman" so there seems to be more to the verse than is clear from the plain reading!
 What is a young woman giving birth (in the days of Ahaz according to traditional rabbis) a sign of?
 If this verse was about that, then who was the "young woman" and what was the sign and what is the significance of this that G-d would give it as a prophecy?

-Isaiah himself seems to clear it up in chapter 8 his his own wife conceives and births a son!
+Isaiah himself seems to clear it up in chapter 8 as his own wife conceives and births a son!
 But wait!
 His wife already had sons!
-They mystery deepens!
+The mystery deepens!
 Why would Isaiah's prophecy use the word "virgin", when this chapter 7 prophecy seems to have come to pass in the next chapter?

 Oh, it gets more difficult!
 Take a look at the following verse which shows that Isaiah says that the Messiah, in yet a new prophecy of a future birth would definitely be born as a child and is definitely YHWH-Come-in-the-Flesh: